Coveo for Salesforce

 You can consider enabling some of the most common customizations with Coveo for Salesforce (see Common Coveo for Salesforce Customization).

-When you are ready to go live in production with Coveo for Salesforce, you should follow the leading practices about the migration from a Developer to a Production organization (see Going to Production with Coveo for Salesforce).
+When you’re ready to go live in production with Coveo for Salesforce, you should follow the leading practices about the migration from a Developer to a Production organization (see Going to Production with Coveo for Salesforce).

-- The Coveo Cloud Usage Analytics feature lets you understand how your users interact with your Coveo components, can point out trends or content gaps, and describe the customer journey.
-It can be consulted directly from the Coveo Cloud administration console.
+Coveo UA lets you understand how your users interact with your Coveo components, can point out trends or content gaps, and describes the customer journey.
+It can be consulted directly from the Coveo Administration Console.

-- While Coveo Machine Learning (Coveo ML) is enabled by default in your organization, you might want to tweak it in different ways.
+While Coveo ML is enabled by default in your organization, you might want to tweak it in different ways.

-You might also want to invite colleagues to your Coveo organization so they can, for instance, review your Coveo Analytics dashboards (see Adding and Managing Members).
+You might also want to invite colleagues to your Coveo organization so they can, for example, review your Coveo Analytics dashboards (see Manage Members).